 2. Mouth ulcers

 Symptoms of Crohn’s can occur anywhere in your digestive tract, including your mouth.
-Up to of people with Crohn’s will develop mouth ulcers at some point as a result of their condition.
+Up to

 The most common type is minor aphthous ulcers, which typically resemble canker sores and last up to two weeks.
 A small portion of people with Crohn’s may also get major aphthous ulcers, which are larger and can take up to six weeks to heal.